WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/hidden_elements.md

 }
 ```

-The `GenerateString()` will format whitespace and endlines as appropriate for the value of the `white-space` RCSS property on the element.
+The `GenerateString()` will format whitespace and endlines as appropriate for the value of the `white-space` CSS property on the element.
 To change how it processes whitespace, change the `white-space` property.

 Just generating lines of text from the element won't position them or get them rendering however.